python-cmd2/cmd2/docs/features/plugins.rst

 Hooks are a much better approach.

 Hooks
 ~~~~~

-Plugins can register hooks, which are called by ``cmd2.Cmd`` during various
+Plugins can register hook methods, which are called by :class:`~cmd2.Cmd`
-points in the application and command processing lifecycle.
-Plugins should
+during various points in the application and command processing lifecycle.
-not override any of the deprecated hook methods, instead they should register
+Plugins should not override any of the deprecated hook methods, instead they
-their hooks as described in the :ref:`features/hooks:Hooks` section.
+should register their hooks as described in the :ref:`features/hooks:Hooks`
+section.

 You should name your hooks so that they begin with the name of your plugin.
 Hook methods get mixed into the ``cmd2`` application and this naming